kevoreilly/CAPEv2/docs/book/src/usage/submit.rst

 - ``disable_hook_content``: Set to 1 to remove functionality of all hooks except those critical for monitoring other processes.
 Set to 2 to apply to all hooks.
 - ``hook-type``: Valid for 32-bit analyses only.
 Specifies the hook type to use: direct, indirect, or safe.
 Safe attempts a Detours-style hook.
 - ``serial``: Spoof the serial of the system volume as the provided hex value
-- ``single-process``: When set to 1 this will limit behaviour monitoring to the initial process only.
+- ``single-process``: When set to 1 this will limit behavior monitoring to the initial process only.
 - ``exclude-apis``: Exclude the colon-separated list of APIs from being hooked
 - ``exclude-dlls``: Exclude the colon-separated list of DLLs from being hooked
 - ``dropped-limit``: Override the default dropped file limit of 100 files